Bipolar Disorder in Children and Teens

 - Eat too much or too little.

-- Have little energy and no interest in activities they usually enjoy.
+- Have low energy and no interest in activities they usually enjoy.

 Can children and teens with bipolar disorder have other problems?